-Oh say do you say it’s time for a Dr. Suess snack!
-It always brings a smile to my face when I see so many children celebrate Dr. Seuss’s birthday, as the books and characters are so amazing for helping kids learn!
+Oh say do you say, it’s time for Dr. Suess snacks!
+Whether you need Dr. Seuss party ideas for a birthday party or Read Across America Day, you have to try out this easy and healthy birthday party snack!
+It always brings a smile to my face when I see so many children celebrate Dr. Seuss’s birthday, his books and characters are so amazing for helping kids learn!
 I threw together a little snack that is funny, easy and a totally Seussical way to celebrate all the magic of Dr. Seuss.

 So when I first started throwing together this snack, I was looking at the different characters and I knew I wanted to make the Cat in the Hat.
 The sequel, The Cat In The Hat Comes Back is actually one of my favorite books, though Green Eggs and Ham is another favorite.
 I’m a sucker for a good sequel.
 But this post is more about the party you’re planning on having, or the smile you want to bring to your kid’s face when they see this snack!